Official Secrets Act: United Kingdom

 Individuals working with sensitive information are often required to sign a statement affirming their agreement to adhere to the restrictions of the OSA, colloquially known as "signing the Official Secrets Act".
 However, signing this statement does not alter the legal obligations, as the act is a law, not a contract, and its provisions apply irrespective of whether an individual has signed the statement.
 The signature serves primarily as a reminder of the obligations under the act.

 The now-repealed Naval Discipline Act 1957 also played a role in protecting sensitive information by making it an offence to spy on-board Royal Navy ships or overseas bases, punishable by life imprisonment, and previously a capital offence until 1981.

 Recent developments and criticism

-Jarvis provides a critical analysis of these acts.
+Researcher Ryan Jarvis provides a critical analysis of these acts.
 He highlights that the laws have been criticised for being outdated and not adequately addressing contemporary issues related to information technology and modern espionage.
 Jarvis points out the lack of a 'public interest' defence in the current legislation, which has been a significant point of contention among legal experts, media, and public advocacy groups.

 According to Jarvis, the current framework allows the government to wield the OSA in a manner that can prevent politically embarrassing disclosures rather than purely safeguarding national security.
 This has led to calls for reform, including recommendations from the Law Commission to modernise the Acts, introduce clearer language, and incorporate provisions that balance state security with transparency and public interest.